Matt James Is ABC’s ‘The Bachelor,’ Network Finally Casts First Black Male Lead

 It may also be that ABC is making this announcement early as a casting strategy.
 The network will surely want to ensure they have a truly diverse slate of women competing for Matt’s final rose this winter.
 They are always some black bachelorettes in the mix, but viewers will surely expect more balance this time.

-This announcement will have fans wondering about Clare’s run as The Bachelorette, but that is supposedly still in the works.
+This announcement will also have fans wondering about Clare’s run as The Bachelorette, but her season is supposedly still in the works.
 Timetables for filming both of these upcoming seasons remain fluid and fans will be anxious to hear more.